Ritesh9919/E-commerce/readme.md

 # Summery of this project

-   This is API for E-commerce API where user can add product,add product to cart and order prodcut.
+   This is API for E-commerce API where user can add product,add product to cart and order product.

-   Used node.js, express.js and mongoDB
+   ## Tech Stack
+   Node.js, Express.js and MongoDB

    ---